joeyoropesa-dev/trickystore-addon/README.md

 ## Implemented Features
 1. In-real-time updating target.txt file
 2. Updating the module in root managers directly
+3. Get-Keybox for getting valid keybox.xml files after each boot as soon the internet connection is established

 ## To-do list
-1. Getting non-revoked valid keybox.xml files in-real-time (as soon you get connected to the internet after each boot)
+~~1.
+Getting non-revoked valid keybox.xml files in-real-time (as soon you get connected to the internet after each boot)~~ Done :)
 2. Python support
 3. You tell me :)